MichaelCurrin/gh-pages-no-jekyll/docs/README.md

 ---
 permalink: /
 ---
-# Documentation
+## Documentation
-> Example of a markdown-only docs site on Github Pages
+> Example of a markdown-only docs site on GitHub Pages

 <div align="center">